 Paper: Constructing Hybrid Incremental Compilers for Cross-Module Extensibility with an Internal Build System by Jeff Smits, Gabriël Konat, and Eelco Visser at Programming 2020

-Lecture: PLISS 2020 Summer School in Bertinoro, Italy.
+Lecture: at PLISS 2020 Summer School in Bertinoro, Italy.

 Workshop: Build Automation and Programming Languages (BAPL'20) at PLDI 2020

-Lecture: Computer Science Club and at Jetbrains in St. Petersburg.
+Lecture: at Computer Science Club and at Jetbrains in St. Petersburg.

 Grant: NWO has awarded our proposal to the Mastering Complexity (MasCot) call to work on Programming and Validating Software Restructurings.
 We will be hiring two PhD students in Delft and one in Eindhoven.

 Welcome to Jesper Cockx as new assistant professor in the Programming Languages Group.